TwinFan/LiveTraffic/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Current Situation / Problem**
+What does the current situation, processing, behaviour, problem look like?

+**Suggested Solution**
 A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Alternatives**
 A clear and concise description of any alternative solutions or features you've considered.

+**Benefits**
+Why do you think an enhancement is necessary / beneficial?
+Why should anyone invest the effort of implementing and testing it ;) ?

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context like log file/extract or screenshots about the feature request here.